gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 import { CatalogItem as CatalogItem_2 } from '@gooddata/sdk-model';
 import { CatalogItemType as CatalogItemType_2 } from '@gooddata/sdk-model';
 import { DataValue as DataValue_2 } from '@gooddata/sdk-model';
+import { DateFilterAbsoluteType } from '@gooddata/sdk-model';
+import { DateFilterOptionAbsoluteFormType } from '@gooddata/sdk-model';
+import { DateFilterOptionAbsolutePresetType } from '@gooddata/sdk-model';
+import { DateFilterOptionAllTimeType } from '@gooddata/sdk-model';
+import { DateFilterOptionRelativeFormType } from '@gooddata/sdk-model';
+import { DateFilterOptionRelativePresetType } from '@gooddata/sdk-model';
+import { DateFilterOptionType } from '@gooddata/sdk-model';
+import { DateFilterRelativeType } from '@gooddata/sdk-model';
 import { DimensionGenerator } from '@gooddata/sdk-model';
 import { FilterContextItem as FilterContextItem_2 } from '@gooddata/sdk-model';
 import { IAccessGrantee as IAccessGrantee_2 } from '@gooddata/sdk-model';